 5. collections of art or other items of value

 There may be other property issues.
-There may be questions regarding inheritance or property purchased before the marriage but contributed to by both partners during the marriage.
+There may be questions regarding inheritance or property purchased before the marriage but contributed to by both parties during the marriage.
 These questions can be answered in consultation with the Divorce Attorney.

 Property issues can be agreed upon by a Marital Settlement Agreement or a Stipulation in which all the details are addressed.
-If the parties do not agree then a trial will be needed and the judge will decide based on the facts of the specific case.
+If the parties do not agree a trial will be needed and the judge will decide based on the facts of the specific case.

 For more information on a Divorce with property contact Legal Action Workshop @ 800-HELP-444 (800-435-7444) or visit www.LegalActionWorkshopLAW.com .